Step by step guide to extending your lease

-On top of the cost of the lease extension, you have to pay:
+On top of the cost of buying the extra years on your lease (the premium) you have to pay:

 OK, so what do I need to do?

-- Step 4 – Make an formal offer.
-If the leaseholder didn’t accept your informal offer, you will have to serve tenants’ notice – your solicitor will able to take care of this.
+- Step 4 – Make a formal offer.
+You will have to serve tenants’ notice – your solicitor will able to take care of this.

 - Step 5 – Pay the deposit if one is required by the landlord.
 This will either be £250, or 10% of the lease cost in the tenants’ notice, if that exceeds £250.
 If the landlord does require a deposit, this will have to be paid within 14 days, so it’s important to have this money readily available.

 If the freeholder doesn’t accept the amount you’ve offered you will have to negotiate.
-Then if you still can’t come to an agreement, you will have to apply to the First Tier Tribunal (Property Chamber), but tribunals can be time-consuming and expensive, so it’s best to avoid this if you can.
+Then if you still can’t come to an agreement, you will have to apply to the First Tier Tribunal (Property Chamber).
+While cases going to the tribunal are relatively uncommon, they can be time-consuming and expensive, so it’s best to avoid this if you can.

 How long will all of that take?